Chairman: Al Cavasin

 He is often published in trade and technical journals on security and investigation related subjects and has contributed to two books on undercover investigations for the private sector, another on shoplifting and a fourth on parenting.
 Al frequently instructs business, civic, community and trade groups on security related issues in the home and the workplace.

-He is a member of the Executive Committee for the Investigators & Security Professionals for Legislative Action, a Past President of the Board of Directors for the National Council of Investigators and Security Specialists.
-He is the Founder & Immediate Past President of the Michigan Contract Security Association as well as the Founder and current Chairman of their Fallen Heroes Fund, he is a past member of the Board of Directors for the Michigan Council of Private Investigators and received their "Professionalism Award" in 2005, and a member of the World Association of Detectives.
-Additionally, Al is a member of the Greater Jackson Area Chamber of Commerce's Federal Legislative Subcommittee, is the Immediate Past Chairman of the Board of Directors for Catholic Community Credit Union, Past Executive Officer for the Irish Hills Squadron of the United States Power Squadron and teaches safe boating courses for them.
+He is a member of the Executive Committee for the Investigative & Security Professionals for Legislative Action, a Past President and Board Chairman of the National Council of Investigations & Security Services.
+He is the Founder & Immediate Past President of the Michigan Contract Security Association as well as the Founder and current Chairman of their Fallen Heroes Fund.
+He is a past member of the Board of Directors for the Michigan Council of Private Investigators, received their "Professionalism Award" in 2005, and is a member of the World Association of Detectives of Detectives.
+Additionally, he is a member of the Greater Jackson Area Chamber of Commerce's Federal Legislative Subcommittee, the Immediate Past Chairman of the Board of Directors for Catholic Community Credit Union, Past Executive Officer for the Irish Hills Squadron of the United States Power Squadron for which he teaches safe boating courses.
 He also writes on boating, water safety and related subjects.